-- 1 Log on to the SAS LASR Analytic Server Monitor machine (blade0) using the SAS Installer account.
-Run LASRMonitor.sh status with a user account that normally starts the server, or with a user account that has Read permissions on the lasrmonitor.pid file (in the same folder as the LASRMonitor.sh script). - 2 Change to the SAS LASR Analytic Server Monitor configuration directory.
-By default this is 'SAS-configuration-directory/Levn/Applications/SASvisualAnalytics6.2/HighPerformanceConfiguration' - 3 Run LASRMonitor.sh status with a user account that normally starts the server, or with a user account that has Read permissions on the lasrmonitor.pid file (in the same folder as the LASRMonitor.sh script).

-- 4 Enter the following command to confirm that SAS LASR Analytic Server Monitor is running:
+- 1 Log on to the SAS LASR Analytic Server Monitor machine (blade 0) using the SAS Installer account. - 2 Change to the SAS LASR Analytic Server Monitor configuration directory.
+By default this is 'SAS-configuration-directory/Levn/Applications/SASVisualAnalytics6.4/HighPerformanceConfiguration'. - 3 Run 'LASRMonitor.sh' with a user account that normally starts the server, or with a user account that has Read permissions on the 'lasrmonitor.pid' file (in the same folder as the 'LASRMonitor.sh' script). - 4 Enter the following command to confirm that SAS LASR Analytic Server Monitor is running: